PO1 Christopher Andrieu

 Chris’ legs were surgically amputated above the knee in Afghanistan as a result of the blast.
 After arriving in the United States, he was treated at Walter Reed, and then Balboa Naval Hospital, where he recovered around friends and family.
 After enduring numerous surgeries, he was in his first set of prosthetics within months, and running a Tough Mudder before the end of the year.

 Now medically retired, Chris continues to be active, but needs to rest his legs while at home.
 Unfortunately, he is unable to do so in his current living situation.
-He shares a non-accessible home with his girlfriend Autumn and their young daughter Aria.
+He shares a non-accessible home with his wife Autumn and their young daughter Aria.
 The hallways are too narrow for Chris’ chair, and Autumn worries that Chris will fall, especially while holding Aria.
 The tub is also too low for Chris to help during Aria’s bath time.

 Autumn looks forward to Chris having a safe environment to rest and help with Aria.
 Chris cannot wait to have space to work on his 1968 Mustang.
 Chris was inspired to work on cars by his father, a Coast Guard Veteran of 30 years.
 When his father died, Chris took on the role to keep the tradition alive, and now hopes to go to school to be a mechanic.
 Chris and Autumn are choosing to build their home in the San Diego area to be near family.